-Eastern Europe is a fascinating and romantic slice of the globe to explore.
-And it generally offers far better value than Western Europe.
+Eastern Europe is fascinating and can also be a romantic slice of the globe to explore.
+It also generally offers far better value than Western Europe.
 The secret has long been out of the bag with Prague, which doesn’t offer nearly the same value as it did 15 years ago.
 But there are several cities that rival Prague, where you’ll find better deals than the Czech Republic’s capital.
 Here are some great off the radar Eastern European cities to visit, with tips for romantic getaways!

 The capital of Slovakia is like a sibling to Prague.
 They were both part of Czechoslovakia until the country peacefully split in 1993.
 Bratislava has a beautiful historic center that’s easily navigable and is dotted with good restaurants, shops and pubs.
 Bratislava Castle, perched on a hill above town, offers fantastic views for miles, including the Danube River below.